telerik/kendo-ui-builder/docs/getting-started/designing.md

 ---
-title: Designing the Application
+title: Designing
-page_title: Designing the Application - Getting Started - Kendo UI Builder
+page_title: Designing - Getting Started - Kendo UI Builder
 description: "Create your web application and manage its root level operation from the App Design page which is provided by the Kendo UI Builder."
 slug: designingtheapp_kuib
 position: 3